juniorerico/react-native-giiker/README.md

 ## Credits

-All features in this package were based on other Giiker related projects around the github.
+All features in this package were adapted and inspired from other Giiker related projects around the github.
 Many thanks to the creators/contributors, specially the ones below:
 * giiker <[hakatashi/giiker](https://github.com/hakatashi/giiker)> and <[Scarygami/giiker](https://github.com/Scarygami/giiker)>
 * SuperCube-API <[Vexu/SuperCube-API](https://github.com/Vexu/SuperCube-API)>